mparker2/mparker_phd_thesis/03_results_chapter_3/text.md

 ### Metagene Profiles

 Shuffled genomes were generated in Python using `ushuffle` to shuffle sequences in 20bp windows, maintaining their nucleotide and dinucleotide contents [@Jiang2008].
 G content on both strands was calculated in 20bp windows, using `bedtools makewindows`, `bedtools nuc` and `awk` [@Quinlan2010; @Aho1988].
 Bed files of non-overlapping PG4s were converted into BigWig format using `bedtools genomecov` and `ucsc-bedGraphToBigWig` [@Kent2010].
 Gene annotations were taken from Araport11.
 Overlapping transcripts of the same gene were flattened into a single bed12 interval per gene [@Davidson2017], with the leftmost TSS and start codon and the rightmost TTS and stop codon (or vice versa for genes on the negative strand).
 GC/PG4 coverage arrays for the 500bp upstream region, 5'UTR, CDS, 3'UTR and 500bp downstream region were then extracted for each gene using `pyBigWig` and reinterpolated to sizes of 50, 20, 100, 20, and 50 respectively [@Ryan2018].
 These were then averaged across all genes to produce metaprofiles.
 Plots were generated using `matplotlib` and `seaborn` [@Waskom2014; @Hunter2007].
-Code is available in \ref{g4_density_metagene_profiles}.
+Code is available in Appendix \ref{g4_density_metagene_profiles}.

 ### Reverse Translation Method

 Relative frequency of codon usage for all Arabidopsis CDS sequences was calculated in python.
 CDSs from multiple transcripts of the same gene were treated separately, since flattening may have resulted in frameshifts.
 Reverse translation was conducted by translating CDSs into protein, then randomly selecting codons to represent the protein, weighting each codon by its usage.
 100 reverse translated potential coding sequences (PCSs) were generated per CDS.
 G content on each strand was calculated using 20bp windows and reinterpolated to 100 bins, for both real CDSs and PCSs.
 Reinterpolation was conducted using piecewise linear interpolation with 100 evenly spaced positions along the length of the sequence.
 PG4 content was calculated using G4Seeqer and the overlapping Quadparser method.
 Overlapping PG4s were flattened into a single interval.
 PG4s were binned into 100 equally sized bins per gene, based on the midpoint of the PG4.
 Resultant profiles were stored in HDF5 format using `h5py` version 2.7.1 and `HDF5` version 1.8.18 [@Collette2013].
 Averaged profiles across all iterations of reverse translation, and all genes were generated and plotted using `matplotlib` [@Hunter2007].
-Code is available in \ref{reverse_translation_analysis}.
+Code is available in Appendix \ref{reverse_translation_analysis}.

 ### tRNA Adaptation Index Calculations